What are the goals of the Early French Immersion Program?

 |Shoreline Middle School||2750 Shoreline Drive V9B 1M6||250-386-8367||6-8|

-Secondary French Immersion is being offered at:
+Secondary French Immersion is offered at the following schools:

 |Esquimalt Secondary||847 Colville V9A 4N9||250-382-9226||9-12|